RyanJGK/492-Energy-Cybersecurity-Repo/README.md

-# ICS Security Monitoring Lab
+# Agentic AI for Energy Defense

 A reference lab for identity/email verification analytics and OT (Industrial Control Systems) network tracking.
 This repository includes a lightweight rules engine for email verification abuse/fraud signals and an OT traffic collector plus tracking agent that normalizes industrial protocol frames and evaluates baseline/zoning policies.
 It ships with runnable demos, a docker-compose lab, and example dashboards/detections for SIEM/SOAR.